RKOpTris/specsplorer-demo/README.md

 # specsplorer-demo
 An shiny app for interactively preprocessing, exploring and analysing Fourier-transform infrared spectra.
-This is a stripped-back demo version of an in-development, feature-rich app.
+This is a stripped-back demo version of an in-development, feature-rich app to be released later this year.